saahithjanapati/neural-style-transfer/README.md

 ## Running the Algorithm

+### Basic Usage

 You can run the neural style transfer algorithm using the `run.py` script.
-The script uses `argparse` to allow you to pass in the necessary parameters.

-### Basic Usage

 To run the algorithm with the default parameters, use the following command:

 python run.py content_image.jpg style_image.jpg

+The sample image above was generated with the default parameters.

 ### Custom Parameters